-- Earn an MA in one intensive year.
+- Earn a M.A. in one intensive year

 - Be part of an international and diverse student body